dunhamsteve/newt/README.md

 There is a `Makefile` that builds both chez and javascript versions.
 They end up in `build/exec` as usual.
 I've also added a `pack.toml`, so `pack build` also works.

 There is a vscode extension in `newt-vscode`.
 Running `make vscode` will build and install it.
 The extension expects `build/exec/newt` to exist in the workspace.
+And `make test` will run a few black box tests.
+Currently it simply checks return codes, since the output is in flux.

 ## Overview